srsholmes/yal-plugins/plugins/json-to-ts/README.md

 ## @yal-app/plugin-json-to-ts

 This is a plugin for Yal which converts JSON to TypeScript interfaces.
 It uses markdown to display the content.
+You can type in the keyword `json-to-ts` to trigger the plugin, and then paste in any valid JSON and it will convert it to TypeScript interfaces.

 ## Screenshot